cormullion/Karnak.jl/docs/src/syntax.md

 These allow you to place graphics at `coordinates[vertex]`, and to draw edges from `from` to `to`, using any available tools for drawing.

 In the following picture, the vertex positions were passed to a function that placed clipped PNG images on the drawing (using `Luxor.readpng()` and `Luxor.placeimage()`), and the edges were drawn using sine curves.
-Refer to the Luxor documentation for more than you could possibly want to know about putting colored things on drawings.
+Refer to the Luxor documentation for more about putting colored things on drawings.

 ![image vertices](assets/figures/karnakmap.png)